davidtchiu/davidtchiu.github.io/teaching/cs261/hwk6.rec/index.md

 7. (Spicy) A _permutation_ is a sequencing of the elements in a given collection.
 For instance, given a string `"abc"` there are 6 possible permutations of this string: `"abc"`, `"acb"`, `"bac"`, `"bca"`, `"cab"`, `"cba"`.
 The intuition goes like this: split the input string up by removing the first character, and recursively return a list of permutations of the remaining substring.
 Then for each string in the returned list, insert the first character back into every position of the string and add each to the list.
 Return the list when finished.
 Here's an example.
 Suppose you're finding all permutations of `"abc"`.

 	 - Split `"abc"` by chopping `"a"` off, and recursively find the list of permutations of the remaining substring, `"bc"` (yep, call yourself on `"bc"` to obtain this list).
-	 - Insert `"a"` back into every possible position for each substring in the returned list.
+	 - Insert `"a"` back into every possible position for each substring in the list returned in the previous step.
 In our example, the previous step returns `["bc", "cb"]`.
 For `"bc"` this yields: `"abc"`, `"bac"`, and `"bca"`.
 For `"cb"` this yields: `"acb"`, `"cab"`, and `"cba"`.
 Create a new list and add each of these permutations and return it.

-		Write a static method called `public static List<String> permute(String str)` that takes as input a string and returns a `ArrayList<String>` of all permutations of that string.
+		Write a static method called `public static List<String> permute(String str)` that inputs a string and returns an `ArrayList<String>` of all permutations of that string.
 Similarly, the only permutation of a single-character string is that character. **Hint:** Base case: If your string is shorter than two letters, then create a `ArrayList<String>`, add the string to it, and return the list.
-It should be noted that the permutation of an empty string is just an empty string.
+This is because the list of permutations of a single letter is just itself.

 		Below, my results are sorted alphabetically so that it's easier on the eyes, but that is not a requirement for full credit.
 You could sort the returned list for easier checking.
-To sort an ArrayList, use `Collections.sort(nameOfYourList);`
+To sort an ArrayList, use `Collections.sort(your-list);`

 		```java
 		System.out.println(Recursion.permute("a"));